 Job networking is one of the most powerful tools you can use when looking to change careers or get a new job.
-Job networking, or career networking as it is sometimes called, is interacting with other people and discussing potential job opportunities or leads.
+Job networking, or career networking as it is sometimes called, is interacting with others and discussing potential job opportunities or leads.
 One of the primary purposes for that is to identify job leads.
 The more people who know you are looking for a job, the better your chances of finding out about opportunities.
-I’ve been able to get at least two jobs directly due to networking.
+I’ve gotten at least two jobs directly due to networking.

 You must have a brief elevator speech about yourself when networking with people.
 Your elevator speech should include your name, your job, your current situation, and the opportunities you are looking for.
 Job networking is critical when looking for a new gig.

 Here are a few people that you can network with:

 Friends & Family

 Don’t be afraid to let your friends & family know that you are looking for a job.
 Pride will allow you to continue to be jobless.
 That’s not what you want.
 Tell them your situation.
 They can get you an interview or even get you hired places.
 When I was unemployed three years ago, I told people I was looking for a new gig.
 A couple of friends got me interviews with their perspective companies.